gmtorres/LambdaNet/README.md

+Code forked for the Jetbrains Machine Learning challenge.

 <img src="images/Header.png" width="800" alt="LambdaNet Header"/>

 This is the source code repo for the ICLR paper [*LambdaNet: Probabilistic Type Inference using Graph Neural Networks*](https://openreview.net/forum?id=Hkx6hANtwH).
 For an overview of how LambdaNet works, see [our video from ICLR 2020](https://iclr.cc/virtual_2020/poster_Hkx6hANtwH.html).